Taxing the Rich:

 For most of American history, the idea of singling out millionaires for a special tax rate above and beyond the standard top bracket was a political non-starter.
 States competed to attract wealthy residents, not drive them away.

 That calculus started shifting in the 2000s, and it's been accelerating ever since.
 California fired the first shot in 2004, tucked inside a mental health ballot measure.
 New Jersey followed in 2020.
 Massachusetts voters approved the "Fair Share Amendment" in 2022.
-And now Washington State - a state that has never had a personal income tax - is on the verge of enacting a 9.9% tax on income over $1 million.
+And now Washington State - a state that had never had a personal income tax in its modern history - signed a 9.9% tax on income over $1 million into law in March 2026, with Maine right behind it.

 The interesting story isn't just which states are doing it.
 It's what happened to revenue projections once these taxes actually went into effect.
-In Massachusetts, the state collected more than double what it initially forecast.
+In Massachusetts, the state certified $2.987 billion in fiscal year 2025 - more than double the $1.3 billion officials had originally agreed to spend.
 In California, what started as a modest mental health levy now generates between two and three and a half billion dollars a year.

 Dave's Take